CotripperPlatform/CoTrip/api/README.md

   | `profile` | view list of existing profiles |
   | `profile/<ink:pk>` | find, update, or delete a profile by it's primary key |

+## Authentication

+-Purpose: Authentication is using identifying credentials associated with a request to get an appropriate response.
+In this project, from the Django Rest Framework, we used Django Knox.
+Django Knox takes use of encrypted tokens generated from a password, and is used to give security and protection to user information.

 ## API Deployment

 - Deployed on Heroku